 Tonight, you might like to try one of the fresh seafood dishes that Madeira is known for, such as tuna with fried maize or black scabbard with fried banana, and for dessert why not sample local passionfruit pudding?
 Stay: Hotel do Carmo, Funchal (Comfortable)

-After breakfast, we'll walk to the marina and board a boat for a trip along the south coast.
+This afternoon we'll walk to the marina and board a boat for a trip along the south coast.
 As if Madeira's unparalleled island landscapes weren't enough, the crystal-clear waters of the archipelago offer even more beauty.
-The sea, which in some areas reaches depths of 3000 metres/9842 feet, is home to a rich variety of creatures and, if we\ re lucky, we might spot whales or dolphins.
+The sea, which in some areas reaches depths of 3000 metres/9842 feet, is home to a rich variety of creatures and, if we're lucky, we might spot whales or dolphins.

 Please note that in the event of poor weather, it might be necessary to cancel the boat trip or change the day of operation.